 A Maltese Non-UCITS Scheme is required to appoint an Investment Manager unless it is set up as a self-managed Maltese Non-UCITS Scheme.

-The custodian or depositary of a Maltese Non-UCITS Scheme should be based in Malta and in possession of a Category 4 Investment Services Licence issued by the MFSA in terms of the Investment Services Act, 1994.
-The Custodian of a Maltese Non-UCITS Scheme is required to keep under custody the assets of the Scheme and to carry out a monitoring function over the activities of the Investment Manager, or over the management functions of the Scheme in the case of a self-managed Scheme.
+The custodian or depositary of a Maltese Non-UCITS Scheme should be based in Malta and in possession of a Category 4a Investment Services Licence issued by the MFSA in terms of the Investment Services Act, 1994.
+The Custodian of a Maltese Non-UCITS Scheme shall be guided by the provisions of the Investment Services Act (Custodians of Collective Investment Schemes) Regulations.

-The Administrator of a Maltese Non-UCITS Scheme should be based in Malta.
+The Administrator of a Maltese Non-UCITS Scheme shall be based in Malta.

 A Maltese Non-UCITS Scheme may market its units to the general public in Malta.
-It may also market its units to the general public in any other State provided that it satisfies the regulatory requirements applicable in that State.
+It may also market its units to the general public in any other State provided that it satisfies the regulatory requirements applicable to the national private placement regime in that State.
 It is the obligation of the Maltese Non-UCITS Scheme to ensure compliance with the requirements of the foreign State in which it intends marketing its units.

 A Maltese Non-UCITS Scheme is required to draw up a Prospectus which includes the information outlined in Appendix 1 to Part B of these Rules.
-Such Schemes are also required to comply with the requirements outlined in the Investment Services Act (Prospectus of Collective Investment Schemes) Regulations, 2005.
+Such Schemes are also required to comply with the requirements outlined in the Investment Services Act (Prospectus of Collective Investment Schemes) Regulations.
 A Maltese closed ended Non-UCITS Scheme which makes an offer of securities to the public is required to draw up a Prospectus which complies with the requirements of the Prospectus Directive (Directive 2001/34/EC) and may accordingly avail itself of the passport under the said Directive.